-Indonesian Caves Hold Oldest Figurative Paintings Ever Found, Scientists Say
+Indonesian Caves Hold Oldest Figurative Painting Ever Found, Scientists Say

 Archaeologists exploring caves in Indonesia have discovered a wall painting that could be the oldest figurative painting ever found.